Skip to main content

 Use multi-factor authentication (MFA) to protect identities against attacks regardless of where you have your identities, whether it's within your Azure AD environment or for personal use.

-Start to sign in using passwordless authentication to reach the optimal stage, like using an approved device and biometrics to log in.
+Start signing in using passwordless authentication to reach the optimal stage, such as using an approved device and biometrics.

 Register your endpoints with your centralized identity provider like Azure AD.